Skip to Main Content

 Shidō Bunko ronshū

 Shidō Bunko ronshū [Confucius literature reviews] Academic periodical focusing on Premodern Japanese literature with more than 50 years of history, issued by an Oriental studies institution at Keio University in Japan.
 Articles sometimes include Kanbun, texts from China as well due to the origin of the institution.
-(No Print Holds at WU Libraries)
+(No Print Holds at WashU Libraries)

 Jissen Joshi Daigaku Bungei Shiryō Kenkyūjo nenpō

 Jissen Joshi Daigaku Bungei Shiryō Kenkyūjo nenpō [annuals for Jissen Women's Educational Institute Bungei Material Laboratory] Total 38 volumes so far have been produced since 1982 based on the research for their own rare books collections and digitization projects.
 Plenty of scholars for the institute have been contributing articles for annuals as well as other published articles.
-(No Print Holds at WU Libraries)
+(No Print Holds at WashU Libraries)

 Shirin

 Shirin [anthologies] cover articles related to Premodern Japanese literature in general, compiled by leading scholars at Osaka University for the last three decades.
 Most articles are written by current and previous graduate students.
-(No Print Holds at WU Libraries)
+(No Print Holds at WashU Libraries)

 Articles from the latest issue (INDEX ONLY)